Feet: The Taboo Body Part.

 Unfortunately, we see many people with unhealthy feet, and I’m not shaming them.
 I used to be the same way.
 In fact, my ankles still leave a lot to be desired, but I digress.

 Do people have poor functioning feet because no one taught them how to use their feet, or because shoes inherently inhibit the need for you to keep your feet healthy?
 I think it’s both.
-But if you’re unsure what to do about your toes and ankles, come see us; we can help you decide the best path forward toward healthier feet and ankles.
+But if you’re unsure what to do about your toes and ankles, come see us; we can help you decide the best path toward healthier feet and ankles.

 I love shoes as much as the next person, but traditional shoes were not designed to keep your feet healthy.